-Question: I am having trouble sleeping.
-I regularly take a multivitamin, fish oil, magnesium, calcium, vitamins D and K, and a protein supplement.
-I also take a low-dose blood pressure medication.
-Could any of these supplements be causing my insomnia?
+I'm having trouble sleeping.
+Could this be caused by my supplements: a multivitamin, fish oil, magnesium, calcium, vitamins D and K, and protein.
+I'm also on a low-dose blood pressure medication.

 Be aware that beta blocker medications, such as atenolol (Tenormin) and metoprolol (Lopressor, Toprol XL) that help lower blood pressure may also lower your body's nighttime production of melatonin and interfere with sleep.
 A small study suggests that melatonin supplementation may improve sleep in people taking these medications.
 However, be aware that melatonin may increase blood pressure in people taking another type of blood pressure lowering medication.
 See the Concerns and Cautions section of the Melatonin Supplements Review for more about this.